joaks1/PyMsBayes/doc/source/tutorials/background.rst

 In order to do this, we need to assume a probabilistic evolutionary model that gave rise to the data we collected.
-If we assume a Markov chain model of nucleotide substitution, we can calculate the probability of the sequence data given the genealogies and a set of parameter values for the substitution model.
+If we assume a Markov-chain model of nucleotide substitution, we can calculate the probability of the sequence data given the genealogies and a set of parameter values for the substitution model.
 Both |dpp-msbayes|_ and |msbayes|_ assume an HKY85 model of nucleotide substitution :cite:`HKY`.
-If we further assume a coalescent model of ancestral processes, we can calculate the probability of the genealogies given the parameter values for the sizes of the populations.
+If we further assume a coalescent model of ancestral processes, we can calculate the probability of the genealogies given the sizes of the populations.
 For simplicity, let's lump all the parameters of the substitution and coalescent models for all three pairs of lizard populations into :math:`\demographicParamVector`.